Home → Honoring a Fallen Family Member

 Honoring a Fallen Family Member

-The State of Maine offers several programs for Gold Star families to pay tribute to their lost loved one.
+The State of Maine offers several programs that pay tribute to our fallen heroes.

 The State of Maine Gold Star Recognition Program was launched on August 7, 2006 as part of a larger initiative created by then-Governor John Baldacci to recognize the dedicated military service of many of Maine's residents.